hindu-comm/mail_stream_advaita-l/2018/05/Sleep_tamas_and_brah/23__Kalyan.md

  In the face of such evidence, the contention that ignorance exists in deep sleep, has no ground to stand upon.
- ​And the
+ And the
- nirguNabrahma jIva wakes up from suShupti (effects of avidyA) because... ?​
+ nirguNabrahma jIva wakes up from suShupti (effects of avidyA) because... ?
  Kind
  rgds,
  --Praveen R. Bhat